5 Signs You're Running on Empty (And How to Refill)

 Sign 2: Small Things Feel Enormous

 A mildly inconvenient email derails your entire morning.
 A small logistical problem feels like a catastrophe.
-A request that would normally take two minutes to handle sits in your inbox for days because you cannot find the energy to begin.
+A request that would normally take two minutes to handle sits there for days because you cannot find the energy to begin.

 When the tank is full, small problems are small.
 When it is empty, they are filtered through a system that has no reserves — no buffer between stimulus and response, no capacity to absorb difficulty without it becoming destabilising.